 Maestro DeLeone is very pleased to have made his New York conducting debut with the Alvin Ailey American Dance Theater at New York’s City Center (Carmina Burana and Revelations).

 Maestro DeLeone earned B.M., B.S., and M.M. degrees from the Cincinnati College Conservatory of Music.
 He served at CCM as Adjunct Assistant Professor of Opera and Music Theatre.
 During this tenure, he conducted productions of Prince Igor, Cenerentola, Gianni Schicchi, The Crucible, La Calisto (American Premiere), and The Secret Marriage (with Kathleen Battle).
-He has been presented with the Conservatory’s "Distinguished Alumni Award."
+He has been presented with the Conservatory’s “Distinguished Alumni Award.”
 At Indiana University, he conducted the world premiere and nationally televised production of John Eaton’s children’s opera, The Lion And Androcles.
 Maestro DeLeone is a proud recipient of the Cincinnati MacDowell Medal, as well as Cincinnati’s most prestigious Post-Corbett Award for excellence in the arts.
-He was also recently named a “Gentleman of Style and Substance” by Cincinnati Magazine.
+He has also been named a “Gentleman of Style and Substance” by Cincinnati Magazine.